Electrum-RVN-SIG/electrum-ravencoin/README.md

+This software will no longer be updated by me.
+If you'd like to maintain this software, please reach out.

 _(If you've come here looking to simply run Electrum Ravencoin, you may download a prebuilt binary for [windows](https://github.com/Electrum-RVN-SIG/electrum-ravencoin/releases/download/v1.2.1/electrum-ravencoin-v1.2.1-setup.exe), [linux](https://github.com/Electrum-RVN-SIG/electrum-ravencoin/releases/download/v1.2.1/electrum-ravencoin-v1.2.1-x86_64.AppImage), and